arturmusin47/nobel_prize_and_schooling/Readme.md

 Alfred Nobel was a Swedish chemist, engineer, and industrialist most famously known for the invention of dynamite.
 The Nobel Prize is five separate prizes that, according to Alfred Nobel's will of 1895, are awarded to ”those who, during the preceding year, have conferred the greatest benefit to humankind.
-Nobel Prizes are widely regarded as the most prestigious awards available in their respective fields Schooling years average number of years of total schooling across all education levels for the population. https://en.wikipedia.org/wiki/Nobel_Prize http://piketty.pse.ens.fr/files/LeeLee2016.pdf
+Nobel Prizes are widely regarded as the most prestigious awards available in their respective fields.

+Schooling years average number of years of total schooling across all education levels for the population.

+https://en.wikipedia.org/wiki/Nobel_Prize

+http://piketty.pse.ens.fr/files/LeeLee2016.pdf

+Motivation and goal is to encourage states and governments and educational/research organizations to look at correlation and possibly add more resources to schooling systems.